oniani/oniani.github.io/content/projects/index.md

 ### Ongoing Projects

-- [A project that seeks to provide students a way to share their experiences abroad.][luther_navigator]
+- [A project that seeks to provide students a way to share their experiences abroad][luther_navigator]
 - [A minimal machine learning library, implemented from scratch with OpenCL GPU support][miniml]
-- A build system (cross-platform rewrite of [b][b], with better parsing and more options).
+- A build system (cross-platform rewrite of [b][b], with better parsing and more options)
-- A tiny interpreted language written in Haskell (a significant portion of it is already written, so might consider porting it to Rust for speed).
+- A tiny interpreted language written in Haskell (a significant portion of it is already written, so might consider porting it to Rust for speed)

 ---